 Reconnections Education Center

 So many parents of Joleen’s speech and language therapy clients would ask her to start a school so their children could feel safe and confident at school.
-They appreciated how she encouraged their kids, supported their social-emotional development and met them at their developmental level.
+They appreciated how she encouraged their kids, supported their social-emotional development and met them where they are developmentally.
 After some hesitation, she and her co-founder finally decided that their area indeed needed a DIR-informed school program and opened up in 2019.
 They started small with just five students.
 This school year they have 11 students and they’re up to 25 who are registered for next school year.
 She says it’s been super exciting to see the desire for a more developmentally-based program for supporting children with many different individual differences.

 They don’t look at a diagnosis per se, but at the child’s entire DIR profile.
 She named it Reconnections because REC stands for Regulating, Engaging, and Connecting as they aim to connect kids with their peers and others in their lives.
 It’s referring to the first Functional Emotional Developmental Capacities (FEDCs) that they focus on at the school.
 They incorporate the Developmental, Individual differences, Relationship-based (DIR) Model in every classroom and the staff is trained in the model through the International Council on Development and Learning (ICDL).
 It’s something more and more parents are asking for and seeking out when the norm out there is behavioural models.

 I asked Joleen what her biggest take-aways have been in the first two years of running the school.
 She said it’s been how traumatized children and families have been in their prior programs.
 They might have been private or public schools using behavioural models and strategies including punishment.
 Families were always hearing how bad or misbehaving their kids were and what their kids can’t do as opposed to looking at their capacities and what they can achieve, when given the right supports, Joleen explains.
 Joleen’s school has a 1:3 teacher to student ratio as well as Floortime players who are part of the teaching assistant role who support the kids.